virgili0/Virgilio/Topics/Deep learning in cloud/README.md

 # Deploy your model as a Web app
-Have an idea and want to serve to world 🌎 , create a Webapp and deploy it as a flask , Django  etc
+Have an idea and want to serve to world, create a Webapp and deploy it as a flask, Django  etc

  |# | Vendor   |      Website      |  Pricing | Free Trial / Free Credits |
 | ---|----------|---------| -------- | ----------|